-Fear of change is often a big inhibitor.
-Yet even those worried about switching can still often cut bills just by switching tariffs with their existing firm.
+Fear of change is often a big inhibitor to switching.
+Yet even those worried about switching can still often cut bills just by changing tariffs with their existing firm.

 If the cheapest tariff for your gran is with another firm, then remember it's still the same gas, the same electricity, the same pipes and the same safety.
 The only real change is the price, and who you call.